 - Colloquia (3 colloquia; 4 credit hours total)

-- Courses of instruction (7 courses total; 20 credit hours total), and
+- Courses of instruction (7 courses total; 20 credit hours total)

-- A project in ministry planned, carried out and written up as a final report in collaboration with a team in the ministry site and presented to a DMin evaluation committee (6 credit hours total).
+- A project in ministry planned, carried-out and written as a final report in collaboration with a team in the ministry site and presented to a DMin evaluation committee (6 credit hours total)

 Requirements for Admission

-- Students must possess an MDiv or MTS degree, or their equivalents as defined by their school of registration.
+- Students must possess an MDiv or MTS degree, or their equivalents as defined by the school of registration.

-- A minimum Grade Point Average of 75 per cent (or its equivalent) in the above degrees is required.
+- A minimum Grade Point Average of 75 per cent (or its equivalent) in the above degrees.